ssenmosip/mosip-temp-documentation/Registration-Processor-APIs.md

 # 1 Packet Receiver Service
 ## 1.1 Packet-receiver service
-This service receives the registration packet and puts it to landing zone.
+This service receives the registration packet.
+Before moving packet to landing zone it is sent for virus scan and then trustworthiness of the packet is validated.

 ### Resource URL
 ### `POST /registrationprocessor/v1/packetreceiver/registrationpackets`